sanskrit/raw_etexts_english/blogs/manasataramgini/2005-02-28_the-apparition-of-saturn-on-13th-jan.md

 +++
-title = "The apparition of Saturn on 13thxa0Jan."
+title = "The apparition of Saturn on 13th Jan."

 +++
 Saturn was at its closest on 13th.
 Marc spent a while observing it with